hcer1999/vitepress_blog/docs/nextjs-cn/app/getting-started/installation.md

 You can now run `next lint` every time you want to run ESLint to catch errors.
 Once ESLint has been set up, it will also automatically run during every build (`next build`).
 Errors will fail the build, while warnings will not.

-See the [ESLint Plugin](/docs/nextjs-cn/app/api-reference/config/next-config-js/eslint) page for more information.
+See the [ESLint Plugin](/nextjs-cn/app/api-reference/config/next-config-js/eslint) page for more information.

-## Set up Absolute Imports and Module Path Aliases
+## Set up Absolute Impor/nextjs-cn/th Aliases

 Next.js has in-built support for the `"paths"` and `"baseUrl"` options of `tsconfig.json` and `jsconfig.json` files.